Algarve-Tourist.com

 When to Visit Vilamoura: weather guide and best month to visit

-Vilamoura is the Algarve's most luxurious holiday destination, which is centred around its stunning marina, and offers numerous world-class golf courses.
-The region enjoys the classic Mediterranean climate, featuring hot, dry summers and mild winters.
+Vilamoura is the Algarve's most luxurious holiday destination, centred around its stunning marina and home to numerous world-class golf courses.

 Winter months (November through March) bring cooler conditions and occasional rainfall.
 While Vilamoura is quieter during this period, it never completely shuts down like some smaller Algarve resorts.
 Many golf courses, restaurants and cafés remain open year-round, making it a viable option for winter sun seekers looking to escape colder northern climates.